The following is a guest article by Grayson Pope.

 By the way, the Church in Antioch ends up becoming the church-planting center of the early church.
 They actually sent Paul and Barnabas out on their first missionary journey.
 From the beginning of the Church, we see everyday Christians making disciples, planting churches, and sending missionaries.

-Taking the Great Commission personally
+Taking the Great Commission Personally

 The early Christians took the Great Commission personally and collectively.
 They knew that they were part of a close-knit, life-on-life community that was called to love one another like their own family.
-The book of Acts and the Epistles attests to that.
+The book of Acts and the Epistles attest to that.

 But they also knew that they were each called to make disciples.
 Not just the elders.
 Not just the Apostles.
 But each and every one of them.